chiahsien/CHTCollectionViewWaterfallLayout/README.md

 #### Step 1
 Below lists the properties for you to customize the layout.
 Although they have default values, I strongly recommand you to set up at least the `columnCount` property to suit your needs.
+The 'itemRenderDirection' property is an enum which decides the order in which your items will be rendered in subsequent rows.
+For eg. Left-Right | Right-Left | Shortest column filling up first.

 ``` objc
 @property (nonatomic, assign) NSInteger columnCount;